-Branford Community Foundation Awards $93,732 to 18 Local Non-Profits with help from GSB
+Branford Community Foundation Awards Grants to Local Non-Profits with Help From GSB

 This story originally appeared on ZIP06.

 Now in its 41st year, Branford Community Foundation’s (BCF) support continues to strengthen this community with its latest awards of annual competitive grants totaling $93,732.56 given to 18 local organizations.
 Residents who may have lived in town for four decades or four months will likely now recognize the BCF name, thanks in large part to the incredible work this non-profit organization did to establish a COVID-19 Response Fund in March 2020 which quickly raised and distributed over $202,000 back into Branford by year’s end.

 “Last year was like drinking from a fire hydrant,” said BCF Executive Director Liza Petra.
 “Typically, we award grants once a year.
 We were doing it every other week.
 Every time we were getting money in, we just tried to get it out as stop-gap funding.
 But at the end of the day, we did it well.
 The board really stepped up.
 They were so engaged, and they helped raise all this money.
 It was just a remarkable experience.”